hai-vr/documentation/docs/products/blendtree-viewer.md

 ### VCC

 - Use this link to **[install our listing to VCC](vcc://vpm/addRepo?url=https://hai-vr.github.io/vpm-listing/index.json)**.
-- Add *BlendTree Viewer* to your project using VCC.
+- Add *Haï ~ BlendTree Viewer* to your project using VCC.

 ## How to use